 Rescuers chip fallen climber from ice on Alaska mountain

-Takac was not using ropes.
-His rescue was the second from a Denali crevasse this year of a person not roped to others.
+Takac's rescue was the second from a Denali crevasse this year of a person not roped to others.
 A climber fell May 26 a bit lower on the mountain.

 As of Monday, the park service had registered 1,084 mountaineers to climb Denali this year, and 527 were on the mountain.
 The agency said 386 climbers had completed their climbs, and 122 people had reached the top.